AyUkI-AYANO/artiqa-gallery/README.md

-This is a simple html Art gallery website frame for those who want a nice looking art gallery website and doesn't want to waste time to use it, just replace all the contents in the website as your own and upload it to your server strongly recomand to not put any private info into this frame, security is not guaranteed.
+This is a simple html Art gallery website frame for those who want a nice looking art gallery website and doesn't want to waste time to build it to use it, just replace all the contents in the website as your own and upload it to your server strongly recomand to not put any private info into this frame, security is not guaranteed.